 Sensor-Guided Adaptive Laser Ablation of Battery Electrodes, Provisional U.S. Patent Application No. 63/284,144 (Filed 2021).

 Read more publications from NREL's Advanced Manufacturing Program.

 NREL's advanced manufacturing researchers work with many partners on laser ablation within the energy industry, government, and academic institutions.
-This work is supported jointly by the U.S. Department of Energy's Advanced Manufacturing and Industrial Decarbonization Offices and Vehicle Technologies Office through a cost-share project with companies Clarios, Amplitude, and Liminal.
+This work is supported jointly by the U.S. Department of Energy's Advanced Materials and Manufacturing Technologies Office and Vehicle Technologies Office through a cost-share project with companies Clarios, Amplitude, and Liminal.

 Learn how to work with NREL or use the contacts below.